voroninadm/keksobooking_on_webpack/README.md

 # keksobooking_on_webpack

-Cборка Webpack для проекта Кексобукинг от HTML Academy.
+My study Webpack build of "Keksobooking" by HTML Academy.

+- PostCSS
+- Minimized assets
+- Parsing almost all assets in html, css, js files to the build